Preparing for the Singularity

 Caffeine abstinence

-Blue light blocking glasses and night mode on screens throughout the day
+Blue light blocking glasses / night mode on screens throughout the day

 Lights dimmed after 21:00